 STICKY: DJP welcomes feedback in the form of commentary or critique from medical professionals about any content on this site.

 One of the causes of paroxysmal type violence is visual hallucinations.
 A person who is in a psychotic state of consciousness can see horrific, terrifying images in the mind’s eye in place of the real imagery in the visual field.
-For example, a family member can appear to be a grotesque, monstrous image. more….
+A person can be triggered to defend themselves against a frightening image produced by the brain. more….

 DJP wants to restate comments made on the blog page about trauma and abuse as they relate to mental health.
 Clearly, trauma and abuse, especially when experienced by children can have devastating and long-lasting effects on psychological health.
 These traumas can lead to situational depression, substance abuse, and other tragic consequences.
 It is also known that there is a strong mind-body connection between psychological and physical health.
 Acute stress and psychological traumas most likely can alter brain function.
 There is a strong relationship between military combat trauma and mental health issues, i.e. PTSD, however, there are controversies associated with the PTSD construct…also, instances of misdiagnosis of prodromal symptoms and other phases of psychosis-spectrum disorder.
 Individuals with genetic risks may respond abnormally to certain stressors.
 DJP does not subscribe to the trauma/abuse causation theory of psychosis-spectrum disorders.
 Traumatologists have stretched the diagnostic criteria for PTSD and have co-opted the construct in order to undergird the ideological contortions of other disorders.
 (Links to articles about the PTSD controversies will be added to the topics menu page.)

 Dr. Insel said in the interview that his motivation was not to disparage the D.S.M. as a clinical tool, but to encourage researchers and especially outside reviewers who screen proposals for financing from his agency to disregard its categories and investigate the biological underpinnings of disorders instead.
 He said he had heard from scientists whose proposals to study processes common to depression, schizophrenia and psychosis were rejected by grant reviewers because they cut across D.S.M. disease categories.